morinted/pysent/source/foss.md

 		- Linux users are known for their opinions and arguments.
 Some Linux developers are worse.

+		- Brendan Eich (creator of JavaScript) was elected CEO of the Mozilla Foundation.
+He donated $1000 to an anti-gay marriage campaign a few years ago, and the outlash has been loud from the developer and web community, as well as from within Mozilla.

 -----------------------

 # Open-Source Software - Good or Bad?